Chiang Mai budget: we tell you everything about our budget to live in northern Thailand. Assessment after 5 months in digital nomad mode.

 |not spicy||may phet||chears||Chon-Kaew|

 Thailand is a very big and really beautiful country!
-It is difficult to give a ready-made answer to this question, but here are our favorites in Thailand (we give you suggestions for a tour below).
+It is difficult to give a ready-made answer to this question, but here are our favorite things we did in Thailand (we give you suggestions for a tour below).

 - Vibrant Bangkok: Bangkok is a vibrant city!
 We sometimes loved it and sometimes we also loved it a little cursed....
 Too much noise, too many people, too hot and yet so beautiful too!
 In short, a must-see at least once in our opinion!
-See our ultra complete article on Bangkok here.
+See our ultra complete blog post about Bangkok here.

-- Chiang Mai: Our little town of heart where we spent 6 months!
-To tell you the truth the city itself was not our biggest crush (we are not too much fan of cities in general) but on the other hand, the activities to be done nearby have totally seduced us!
-The loop of Mae Hong Son or the hike to Doi Suthep are only 2 examples.
+- Chiang Mai: Our little home where we spent 6 months!
+To tell you the truth the city itself was not our biggest crush (we are not too much city people in general) but on the other hand, the activities to be done nearby have totally seduced us!
+The Mae Hong Son loop or the hike to Doi Suthep are only 2 examples.

 - We really liked the Kanchanaburi region too!
 We haven't taken the time to write an article about this destination yet, but the Erawan waterfalls are definitely worth it!